arnav-jain1/Spring_2024/465/!All.md

 ## Elastic Stack (ELK)

-- Elastic Search
-	- Distributed
 	- Restful
 	- non-relational db
 - Logstash
 	- Pipline for centralizing, transforming, and stashing data
 - Kibana
+	- Visualize
-	- Visualize # Lec 26
+# Lec 26
 Like perimeter control

 Used in two places